ellenwang0210/tfa-final-project/README.md

 In a first Jupyter notebook called `Top10.ipynb`, we analyzed what the top 10 causes of calls to 311 are in your chosen ZIP code, and calculated how many total incidents of each of these 10 types there have been in the year 2020.
-The answer is a `pandas.Serie`s which is called top10 (as a Python variable), in descending order by number of incidents, and containing as its labels the incident type (a string) and as associated values the total number of incidents of this type in 2020.
+The answer is a `pandas.Series` which is called top10 (as a Python variable), in descending order by number of incidents, and containing as its labels the incident type (a string) and as associated values the total number of incidents of this type in 2020.

 The top 10 types and numbers of incidents in the area of zip code 10036 are: